Leezekun/MMSci/README.md

 We put this codebase under the `/home/ubuntu` directory, specifically at `/home/ubuntu/MMSci`.
 Please replace this path with the path where you have placed this code on your system.

+## Resources
+We provide various downloadable resources for our MMSci project.
+Below is a list of the available resources and their corresponding download links:
+1. **mmsci-data**: this includes all the data you can download regarding our MMSci data, including:
+  - **rawdata**: The raw (source) data of our dataset can be download [here](https://mmsci.s3.amazonaws.com/rawdata.zip).
+  - **benchmark**: The benchmark dataset, including the data for visual instruction tuning, is available for download [here](https://mmsci.s3.amazonaws.com/benchmark.zip).
+  - **pretraindata**: Interleaved data formatted for pre-training on multimodal datasets can be downloaded [here](https://mmsci.s3.amazonaws.com/pretraindata.zip).

+2. **checkpoints**:
+  - **Qwen2-VL-2B-MMSci**: The [Qwen2-VL-2B model](https://huggingface.co/Qwen/Qwen2-VL-2B-Instruct) fine-tuned on our visual instruction-following data.
+Download the checkpoint [here](https://mmsci.s3.us-east-1.amazonaws.com/qwen2-vl-2b-mmsci.zip).
+  - **Qwen2-VL-7B-MMSci**: The [Qwen2-VL-7B model](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) fine-tuned on our visual instruction-following data.
+Download the checkpoint [here](https://mmsci.s3.us-east-1.amazonaws.com/qwen2-vl-7b-mmsci.zip).
+  - **LLaMA2-7B-MMSci**: The [LLaMA2-7B model](meta-llama/Llama-2-7b-hf) with further visual pretrained on our interleaved data, with a CLIP ViT-L/14-336 as the visual encoder and a 2-layer MLP as the projector, following the setup in [VILA](https://github.com/Efficient-Large-Model/VILA).
+Download the checkpoint [here](https://mmsci.s3.us-east-1.amazonaws.com/llama2-7b-mmsci.zip).
+  - **Material Generation Lora Weights**: Lora weights for material generation fine-tuning (merge with LLaMA2-7B for inference).
+Download the checkpoint [here](https://mmsci.s3.us-east-1.amazonaws.com/material-generation-lora.zip).

 ## Dataset
 The mmsci-data directory contains all the necessary data for benchmark evaluation, visual instruction tuning, and pre-training on interleaved data.
 For detailed information, refer to the [mmsci-data/README.md](./mmsci-data/README.md).
  - **Data Card**: Comprehensive details about our dataset can be found in the  [mmsci-data/DATACARD.md](./mmsci-data/DATACARD.md)